aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/cleanup/_index.en.md

 chapter = true
 +++

-Thi chapter is to delete the resources after completing the workshop
+This chapter is to delete the resources after completing the workshop.

 1. If running a hosted AWS workshop the resources and account will be available for the rest of the day to allow you to continue the worksop in your own time.